opentdf/backend/containers/keycloak-bootstrap/README.md

 # Keycloak Bootstrap Configuration

-We use a Python wrapper around Keycloak's REST API to automatically configure Keycloak for Virtru's needs.
+We use a Python wrapper around Keycloak's REST API to automatically configure Keycloak for OpenTDF's needs.

 ## Build and Setup